ManojChandran/SaaSinAWS/README.md

 * 20_Flowlogs

 ### Billing
+need to work on, any suggestion /guideline /learning shared will be helpful
 ### Deployment & agility
+need to work on, any suggestion /guideline /learning shared will be helpful
 # Proposed solution
 All the components have been created individual Terraform Modules.
 Assuming Tenant category and applying mapping, we can control the resources creation and allocation.